KerriRentmeester/tic-tac-toe/README.md

 # **Description**:

+The React Game: Tic-Tac-Toe project is a simple game.
+The game is won by marking a line of 3 (horizontally, vertically, or diagonally) squares in a row by the same player.
+The fastest this game can be won in is on the fifth turn.
+The two players are indicated by a red X and a white O.

 The React Game: Tic-Tac-Toe project is an example of my ability to create a React app, employ Babel transpiler, and my JSX, Javascript, HTML5, and css coding capabilities, and as such, it is one component of my professional portfolio.
 This particular project is based off of similar activities I worked on in August of 2023 in module 15 of the MIT xPro via Emeritus bootcamp I was enrolled in called "Professional Certificate in Coding: Full Stack Development with MERN."

 # **Installation and Usage**: